 To create a Linked Server using, follow these steps:

 - Connect to the appropriate Database Engine instance, with a user that either has the CONTROL SERVER permission or is a member of the sysadmin group.

 - In the Object Explorer, expand the tree: Database instance -> Server Objects.
 Right click Linked Servers, and click New Linked Server.

 - Linked server: enter an identifier that will be referenced when writing queries against the linked server

 - Server type: Other data source

-- Provider: Microsoft OLE DB Provider for Analysis Services 11.0 (version number may vary)
+- Provider: select the latest version of Microsoft OLE DB Provider for Analysis Services

 - Product name: MSOLAP.4

 - Data source: name of the SSAS instance